IMAGE VIA CHOOLAAH

 Choolaah in East Liberty is changing the game with bold flavors created using only the freshest ingredients.
 And here, they don’t make you dig for the GF options.
 Check out the menu designated for all your gluten-free needs to get the run down of tandoor-baked dishes sure to satisfy.
 Wanna keep it classic?
 We recommend the tikka masala topped with your favorite protein.

 Build your bowl from the ground up for a GF creation that’s uniquely yours.
 Get creative at this East Liberty eatery by throwing all the ingredients you’re craving into a stir-fry or salad that fits any and all dietary needs.
 Need some inspiration?
 Try one of their suggested options instead.
 Red Coconut Curry, White Bean Tuna, Cobb — whatever you choose, you won’t be disappointed.

 Poke bowls.
 Pressed Juice.
 Craft cocktails.
 What more could you ask for?
-Not much — and with a completely custom ordering system, this East Liberty spot is accessible to everyone (including your gluten-free friends).
+Not much — and with a completely custom ordering system, this East Liberty spot is accessible to everyone.
 Bold flavors and fresh ingredients blend together to bring you the Hawaiian fast-casual spot you didn’t know you were after.
 And with bases like zoodles, toppings like pickled ginger, and mix-ins like seaweed on the ingredients list, your taste buds will thank you for a meal that’s far from ordinary.

 Get the latest news on Pittsburgh’s fitness scene.